clare-freebairn/ARTV2801_Project/README.md

 The little box at the end is where you type your commands.
 This tells the computer to do the things for you.

+    2. Before we commit or push, we have to save locally in the computer, and tell the computer that we've done so.
+So in your file, make a save (either through clicking File in the toolbar and selecting save, or using the shortcut control+s).

-    2. Click in the little box at the end of the file path, and type:
+    After you've saved, click in the little box at the end of the file path in the terminal and type:

+    git add .

+This tells the computer to look for any changes or saves made to add to the git repository.

+    3. To commit, type in the Terminal:

     git commit -m "Write your message of what youre saving here"